hyonchoe/travel-blog/README.md

 - unit testing tools

 Another specific challenge was an attempt to implement virtualized list (provided via npm package) to provide better performance when loading many public trips.
-Due to how Trip card element (the main display element for trip information) currently changes its height often based on the content displayed, it resulted in need of performance degrading height re-calculation often and showed unsightly scrollbar height changes with virtualzied list implementation.
+Due to how Trip card element (the main display element for trip information) currently changes its height often based on the content displayed, it resulted in need of performance degrading height re-calculation often and showed unsightly scrollbar height changes with virtualized list implementation.
 Instead of using virtualized list, I took a different and simpler approach of loading public trip data incrementally via "Load more" button and removing old trip data (i.e, those that have displayed earlier in time) once a threshold limit has reached for performance consideration.
 I plan on re-visiting virtualized list implementation after Trip card improvements are made.

 The tools/technology used to build this project include: React, React Router, Ant Design, Auth0, axios, history, react-google-autocomplete, react-google-maps, JavaScript, JSX, CSS.

 Jest, Enzyme, and react-test-renderer were used for testing needs.

 ## Create React App details